 The Thesis Advisory Committee, in consultation with the student, the thesis advisor, and the DGS, will determine when the student has completed the requirements for the dissertation research and is prepared to write the thesis.
 Since the generation of original knowledge and publication of this knowledge is felt to be an integral part of graduate education, the student must demonstrate independent scholarship resulting in a tangible product before they will be allowed to defend their thesis.
 Normally this will be demonstrated by the production of at least one first-author manuscript describing original work that has been accepted for publication by a refereed journal.
 At the discretion of the dissertation committee, a co-first author paper is acceptable for meeting this requirement as long as the committee is convinced that the student has contributed intellectually in a substantial way to the design of experiments, analysis of data, and the writing of the manuscript, in addition to performing the experiments.
 Recognizing the diversity of scientific endeavors, at the discretion of the Thesis Advisory Committee and with approval of the MPI Graduate Education Committee, alternative proof of independent scholarship may be accepted.
-Alternatives might include successfully patenting a piece of equipment or technique or development of software tools that advance some aspect of scientific endeavor and are made widely available to the scientific community.
+Alternatives might include successfully patenting a piece of equipment or technique or development of software tools that advance some aspects of scientific endeavor and are made widely available to the scientific community.
 In deliberating whether a co-first author paper or alternative proof of scholarship will be accepted for meeting the independent scholarship requirement, the committee should consider whether the student has completed a body of work that reflects independent scholarship signifying that the student is ready for their next step towards an independent career in science.

-The student should obtain the document (http://www.vanderbilt.edu/gradschool/form locator/) "Instructions for the Preparation of Theses and Dissertations" from the DGS.
+The student should review the "Thesis & Dissertation Guidelines" from the Graduate School website.
 This describes the requirements for the writing of the thesis as dictated by the Graduate School.
-If further questions arise, the Graduate School office in Alumni Hall should be consulted.
+If further questions arise, the Graduate School should be consulted.
 The format for the thesis is flexible; however, the student should obtain approval for the format from the thesis advisor, the DGS, and the Graduate School prior to writing the document.
-A suggested format is given below: